Spitigala/Sinatra-Intro/README.md

 #### 5. The Spec folder

 This folder has to do with testing.
-If you were to implement tests for your app, you would place those fies in here.
+If you were to implement tests for your app, you would place those files in here.

 #### 6. config.ru file